cyclist-org/cyclist/src/generic/test/data/notes.md

 # Graphs 24 and 25

-Had crafted examples to demonstrate the difference in the sizes of the full and order-reduced composition closures.
+Hand-crafted examples to demonstrate the difference in the sizes of the full and order-reduced composition closures.
 Both satisfy ID.

 Graph 25 demonstrates a bug in the implementation of Tarjan's SCC algorithm in